 Fortunately, we can help.
 Our researchers have been testing all the top background checking sites to see which are best at digging up the most detailed and accurate information.

-It has been an extensive project but the results are now in and there were three sites which performed head and shoulders above the rest.
-We can, therefore, recommend the following sites as the top three sites to use ahead of an application for a TSA role:
+It has been an extensive project but the results are now in and there were two sites which performed head and shoulders above the rest.
+We can, therefore, recommend the following sites as the top two sites to use ahead of an application for a TSA role:

 Instant CheckMate is the fastest site we tested.
 Regardless of what search we ran, it was able to return results in moments, even if we gave it misleading information.
 These lightning-fast speeds don’t come at the expense of quality either.
 Its results were comprehensive and impressive with false positives an extremely rare occurrence.